treykeown/arguably/docs/tutorial/type-hints.md

 ## Introduction

-`arguably` uses type hints to convert from text passed in by the CLI to the class needed by your functions.
+`arguably` uses type hints to convert CLI input from strings to the type needed by your function.

 <div align="right" class="code-source"><sub>
     <a href="https://github.com/treykeown/arguably/blob/main/etc/scripts/type-hint.py">[source]</a>